 A major battle took place within the confines of the park during the following year.
 A small group of American soldiers accompanied by several Stockbridge Indians sympathetic to the American cause attacked a battalion of British troops on August 20, 1778.
 After forcing a retreat, they were ambushed by British, Tory and Hessian troops.
 The small band was driven across Van Cortlandt's woods to what is now the eastern portion of the park.
 Thirty-seven of the Indians, including their leader Ninham, were slaughtered near what was thereafter called Indian Field (Jenkins 1912: 162-164; Storch Associates: 44).
 The site of the ambush is said to be near the corner of East 233rd Street and Van Cortlandt Park East (Pons 1994: 13).
-The remains of these peoples were buried a few days later near the site of the ambush, south of the present project site.
+The remains of these peoples were buried a few days later near the site of the ambush, just north of the present project site.

 Nineteenth Century.
 The review of nineteenth century maps indicates that much of the northwestern area of the Bronx was still being used as farmland and woodland.
 The population of New York City was rising steadily during the early part of the century.
 Water resources and transportation networks became priorities for city officials.
 In order to provide an ample supply of water to the populace, resources in Westchester County were explored.
 It was determined that the Croton River would be able to provide enough water via an aqueduct to insure an abundant water supply.
 Acting on this notion, the Croton Aqueduct Commission was established in 1833.
 Over the next nine years, construction plans were established and the aqueduct was completed in 1842.
 In order to build the aqueduct a large tract of land was cleared along its route.
 Now known as the "Old" Croton Aqueduct, it ran north-south paralleling the Hudson River.
-A portion of this aqueduct runs through Van Cortlandt Park and can be found to the east of Tibbetts Brook, and west of the Croton Woods WTP project site.
+A portion of this aqueduct runs through Van Cortlandt Park and can be found to the east of Tibbetts Brook, and west of the Shandler WTP project site.

-By 1868 much of the former Van Cortlandt property was divided into smaller parcels (Figure 4).
-At that time, however, the project site was still owned by the Van Cortlandt family.
-No structures were shown in the location of the project site.
-The 1874 Viele topographic map gives a clear indication of the hillside sloping down toward Tibbetts Brook in the late nineteenth century (Figure 5).
+By 1868 much of the former Van Cortlandt property was divided into smaller parcels (Figure 6).
+At that time, most of the project site was owned by Dr. A Valentine.
+The southern portion of the project site was divided between two owners, C. Van Tassell and the T. Webb estate.
+No structures were depicted as being present.
+The 1874 Viele topographic map gives a clear indication of the hillside sloping down toward Tibbetts Brook in the late nineteenth century (Figure 7).
 A small stream is also depicted at the southern end of the project site.
-At that date no structures were identified as present within the project site.
+No structures are shown within the project area.

 History of New York's Water Supply.
 The intense demand for water had exceeded the potential of the aqueduct by 1875 and plans were once again formulated to build a second, larger, aqueduct from Croton to New York City.
-The segment of the New Croton Aqueduct that flows through Van Cortlandt Park is a masonry brick-lined tunnel found at an average depth of 125 feet below the surface.
+The segment of the New Croton Aqueduct that flows through Van Cortlandt Park is a masonry brick-lined tunnel found at an average depth of 125 feet.
 This new conduit that runs partially beneath the project site was completed in 1891.
+An 1891

-An 1891 Atlas of the Hudson River Valley depicts both the Old and New Croton Aqueducts as well as the boundaries of the newly formed Van Cortlandt Park.
+Atlas of the Hudson River Valley depicts both the Old and New Croton Aqueducts as well as the boundaries of the newly formed Van Cortlandt Park.
 The only buildings shown are the historic Van Cortlandt mansion and surrounding structures.